 Here’s how the scorecard looks: 2 wins for Wise (was Wise), 1 for Monzo, and 4 ties.

 Wise is the winner if you have to choose.

 But now that you have read this, you will know their core functions are quite different.

 Monzo is a fully digital challenger bank whose banking capabilities are stronger.
-So if you’re a UK resident, and are looking for a worthy challenger bank you can’t go wrong with Monzo.
+So if you’re a UK resident, and are looking for a worthy challenger bank without the international extras, Monzo could be a great option.